Guide for Authors

 Mathematical formulae

-Present simple formulae in the line of normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables are to be presented in italics.
+Present simple formulae in the line of normal text where possible and use the solidus (/) instead of a horizontal line for small fractional terms, e.g., X/Y. In principle, variables should be presented in italics.
 Number consecutively any equations that have to be displayed separately from the text (if referred to explicitly in the text).

 Equations should be numbered serially at the right-hand side in parentheses.
 In general, only equations explicitly referred to in the text need to be numbered.